kavya-gee/Data-Engineering-1/README.md

 This repository contains two main data engineering projects:
 1. A web scraping script (`Kavya.py`) designed to extract product information for moisturizers from Dermstore.com and store it in various systems (CSV, HDFS, MySQL).
-2. A data science notebook (`Project_Work.ipynb`) focused on predicting house prices in King County, USA, using machine learning techniques.

 ---

 ## Components